-Ask yourself which rules are no longer serving you, your team, or your organization — those ones are begging to broken and will help to propel you forward.
+Ask yourself which rules are no longer serving you, your team, or your organization — those ones are begging to be broken and will help to propel you forward.
 Collectively, we need to develop the wisdom to think beyond the ways we’ve been doing things and to identify new opportunities that simply didn’t exist before.
 For example, many organizations have resisted having their teams work from home for years and today find themselves fully embracing the idea, both in response to COVID-19 but also as a long-term strategy.

 Focus Where It Really Matters

 Your organization’s success flows from you.
 You can’t expect the organization to make your year better for you.
 As a leader, it’s your job to provide your business with the guidance and leadership it needs to grow, develop, and transform.
-And the same is obviously true for ourselves and it’s essential that we take full accountability for that.
+And the same is obviously true for ourselves, and it’s essential that we take full accountability for that.

 Each of us needs to demonstrate full ownership of ourselves and our actions as we step into the year ahead.
-And so, the question then is, say, what are the actions that we can take, where do we focus?
+And so, the question then is, say, what are the actions that we can take?
+Where do we focus?
 Where do we go in order to bring that leadership that’s going to let that really perform at an individual level as a leader or at an organizational level?

 We encourage you to focus on the fundamentals, the basics.
-The word “fundamentals” refers to foundation, to origin, to that which is primary, that which comes first.
+The word “fundamentals” refers to the foundation, to the origin, to that which is primary, that which comes first.
 They refer to the most essential things in terms of who we are and why we started the journey that we’re on.
 We need to get back to those so we can eliminate the drift that inevitably happens over time.

-This is the perfect moment to get really clear about what is the core essence of your organization, and what is core for yourself.
+This is the perfect moment to get really clear about what is the core essence of your organization and what is core for yourself.
 You need to be clear in your own mind about what those are.
-When we know what they are and why they matter, they give us the strength we need to weather any storm — and together we’ve weathered a few this year.
+When we know what they are and why they matter, they give us the strength we need to weather any storm — and together, we’ve weathered a few this year.

 Operate Beyond Circumstance